awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

   + `ebsnvme-id.exe` — tool for examining the metadata of the EBS volumes on the instance
   + `AWSAcpiSpcrReader.exe` — tool for determining the correct COM port to use
   + `EC2LaunchEventMessage.dll` — DLL for supporting the Windows event logging for EC2Launch\.
++ `service`
+  + `EC2LaunchService.exe` — Windows service executable that is launched when the launch agent runs as a service\.
 + `EC2Launch.exe` — main EC2Launch executable
 + `EC2LaunchAgentAttribution.txt` — attribution for code used within EC2 Launch